vlad-burthev/vlad-burthev/README.md

     <img src="https://img.shields.io/badge/git-333?style=for-the-badge&logo=git&logoColor=#F05032" />
       <img src="https://img.shields.io/badge/html5-333?style=for-the-badge&logo=html5&logoColor=#F05032" />
   <img src="https://img.shields.io/badge/webpack-333?style=for-the-badge&logo=webpack&logoColor=#8DD6F9" />
   <h4>In this project, I implemented a landing page that features a form capable of sending data to a Telegram bot.
 The landing page is designed to be responsive and adapt to different mobile devices.
 To develop this website, I utilized React for building the components and managing the application state.
-HTML was used to structure the page content, and Sass (Syntactically Awesome Style Sheets) was employed as a CSS preprocessor to enhance styling capabilities
+HTML was used to structure by the page content, and Sass (Syntactically Awesome Style Sheets) was employed as a CSS preprocessor to enhance styling capabilities
     <br/>
 Overall, this project showcases the combination of React, HTML, and Sass to create a responsive landing page with form submission functionality and a visually appealing design.
   </h4>